simonxiang1/dwm/README.md

 vim config.def.h
 /autostart
 ```
-Once you've found the autostart array, simply replace my path with the correct path to your compton configuration file (or delete the line altogether).
-Once you've made your changes, run
+Once you find the autostart array, simply replace my path with the correct path to your compton configuration file (or delete the line altogether).
+After you've made your changes, run
 ```
 cp config.def.h config.h
 ```